CBD For Beginners

 Whether or not you are already a CBD user doesn’t matter when it comes to exposure to this incredibly popular substance.
 The last few years have seen a dynamic increase in interest, usage, and research into CBD and other non-THC cannabinoids found in hemp and other the other plants of the cannabis family.

 Cannabidiol, also known as CBD, is the single largest chemical compound by volume that is found in the hemp and cannabis plants.
-A cursory search online will reveal endless articles, tons of academic research, and an infinite supply of personal testimonies about how CBD has helped with anxiety, pain management, and even more serious symptoms of very serious conditions.
+A cursory search online will reveal endless articles, tons of academic research, and an infinite supply of personal testimonies about how CBD has helped with some very serious conditions.

 Our goal here is to examine CBD from a fairly high level, address some of the most common questions and misconceptions about CBD, and to provide the kind of information that will hopefully help to make you a more educated and responsible consumer when it comes to the CBD products that you choose to enjoy.

 Cannabidiol — referred to as CBD from here on out — is an organic chemical compound that is naturally found throughout the plant and animal kingdoms.
 CBD is a member of a family of organic chemical compounds called cannabinoids, of which there are at least 113 different varieties, including the much more famous and controversial tetrahydrocannabinol — or THC.
 However, unlike THC, CBD is non-psychoactive — meaning that it won’t get you “high” at all.
 As a matter of fact, some current studies are suggesting that CBD might actually have an inhibiting effect on the psychoactive qualities of THC.

 Something that many people do not know is that the human brain actually makes its own CBD, just not a lot of it.
 All vertebrae mammals produce and consume CBD through a physiological-regulatory system called the Endocannabinoid System, or ECS.